BohemianEigenvalues/BHIME-Project/README.md

 Set this option to a positive integer if you would like to generate multiple files with data

+#### `matricesPerFile`
+This is set to 1000000/n (n is the size of matrices used) by default

+Use this option to control how many eigenvalue condition number pairs are stored in each file.

+How to determine a good value for this:
+Each file will use `64*matrixSize*matricesPerFile` bits, make sure this value is less than the amount of RAM your computer has.
+By setting the `numFiles` option you can generate many files, each of which will contain data on `matricesPerFile` random matrices.

 Example of generating eigenvalue data